Nebraska LLC Biennial Report Instructions

 Select “pay online with a credit card“, then enter your card details.

-Then click the “Verify Information” button at the bottom to submit your payment to the state.
+Then click “Verify Information” at the bottom to submit your payment to the state.

 Congratulations, your Nebraska LLC Biennial Report has been filed for processing!

-When filing online, your Biennial Report gets processed immediately.
-You’ll receive an email within a few minutes as proof your Biennial Report was successfully filed.
+You’ll receive an email from the Nebraska Secretary of State within a few minutes as proof your Biennial Report was successfully filed.

 Nebraska Secretary of State Contact Info